EdwinLopez31/mightybarbershop-nextjs/README.md

-# A Mock Website Design for a famous barbershop in Antipolo
+# A mock website design for a famous barbershop in Antipolo

 Made with NextJS